vlOd2/PintoMSNPTest/README.md

 SCRAPPED AND NO LONGER IN DEVELOPMENT!!!!

 # What was this test about?
-- This test was about figuring out for the future how to implement a basic MSNP server
+- This test was about figuring out how to implement a basic MSNP server
 - This was scrapped due to it wasting too much time

 # Can I use this to make my own MSNP server?